-As of April 30, 2013, our directors, officers and their respective affiliates beneficially owned in the aggregate approximately 41% of our outstanding voting stock, including approximately 14% controlled by persons affiliated with Sequoia Capital and approximately 13% controlled by persons affiliated with JMI Equity.
+As of July 31, 2013, our directors, officers and their respective affiliates beneficially owned in the aggregate approximately 29% of our outstanding voting stock, including approximately 9% controlled by persons affiliated with Sequoia Capital and approximately 5% controlled by persons affiliated with JMI Equity.
 Together, these stockholders have the ability to influence us through this ownership position.
-These stockholders may be able to determine all matters requiring stockholder approval.
-For example, these stockholders may be able to control elections of directors, amendments of our organizational documents, or the approval of any merger, sale of assets, or other major corporate transaction.
+For example, these stockholders may be able to influence elections of directors, amendments of our organizational documents, or the approval of any merger, sale of assets, or other major corporate transaction.
 This may prevent or discourage unsolicited acquisition proposals or offers for our common stock that you may feel are in your best interest as one of our stockholders.